xmartlabs/cordova-plugin-market/README.md

 When you want to open the device's store do this:

-    cordova.market.open('your.app.bundle.id')
+* For Android use the app's package:

+    `cordova.plugins.market.open('your.app.package')`

+* For iOS, first you need to create an easy-to-read link to your app using App Store Short Links, then use the app name

+    `cordova.plugins.market.open('yourappname')`

+This will open the link `itms-apps://itunes.com/apps/yourappname`

-You could also add a success and failure callback like this:
+You can also add a success and failure callback like this:

+    var appId = "...";
-    cordova.market.open('your.app.bundle.id', {
+    cordova.plugins.market.open(appId, {
       success: function() {
         // Your stuff here
       },